President Donald Trump is coming to Mississippi — again.

 Trump used Twitter in August to endorse Hyde-Smith, whom Gov. Phil Bryant appointed to temporarily fill the seat vacated when Republican U.S. Sen. Thad Cochran retired this spring.

-Hyde-Smith will face three challengers in an officially nonpartisan November special election; those opponents are fellow Republican state Sen. Chris McDaniel of Ellisville, former Democratic U.S. Rep. and Agriculture Secretary Mike Espy and Gautier Councilman Tobey Bartee.
+Hyde-Smith will face three challengers in an officially nonpartisan November special election; those opponents are fellow Republican state Sen. Chris McDaniel of Ellisville, former Democratic U.S. Rep. and Agriculture Secretary Mike Espy and Gautier Democrat Tobey Bartee.

 Trump’s visit would come on the heels of the latest controversy for his White House, the publication of a New York Times op-ed in which an anonymous senior Administration official wrote that Trump “continues to act in a manner that is detrimental to the health of our republic.”
 The announcement of his Mississippi trip also comes amid confirmation hearings for Trump’s most recent U.S. Supreme Court nominee, Brett Kavanaugh.

 Through a short statement, Hyde-Smith’s campaign said of Trump: “Cindy Hyde-Smith has supported him 100 percent since she took office, and she looks forward to his visit to her home state next week.”

 The statement does not include details on the event, but Geoff Pender, writing for the Clarion Ledger, reported Friday morning that the event is scheduled to begin at 6:30 p.m. at the Coliseum.